The information on this page applies to the latest version of the Bizzdesign software.

 On this page:

 - As Enterprise Studio and the Activity Console run client-side, its resource requirements are mainly driven by the need of the individual user.
 For most users, a recent multi-core CPU workstation, 4 GB of system memory and a reasonably fast hard drive should be sufficient (7200 RPM or faster would be preferred).
-Also, a system with 8 GB of system memory is preferred, but not required.
+As model packages and usage of our tool grows, a system with 8, 16 GB, or higher of system memory is preferred.

-- The HoriZZon Server requires an SQL Server or PostgreSQL database, in the same network as the HoriZZon Server, with a very fast and low latency network connection.
-SQL Server Express is not acceptable for production servers.
+- The Horizzon Server requires a PostgreSQL® database, in the same network as the Horizzon Server, with a very fast and low latency network connection.

-There are several factors involved which influence resource requirements for the Enterprise Studio software, including types of users, model packages and user collaboration.
+There are several factors involved which influence resource requirements for the Bizzdesign Horizzon platform, including types of users, model packages and user collaboration.